 Music Education Program

 The Bachelor of Music degree is a professional degree with strong emphasis on specialized areas of music.
-The major perfomance area in this degree may be piano, voice, organ, guitar, or any band or orchestral instrument.
+The major performance area in this degree may be piano, voice, organ, guitar, or any band or orchestral instrument.
 Music Education students may pursue a curriculum with vocal or instrumental emphasis.
 The degree is highly concentrated with approximately 95 of the 140 hours in music.
 There is a solid general studies core of subjects included in this degree as well.
 Most of the students who pursue this degree will go on to graduate school and to more advanced studies in music.

-The School of Music also offers a graduate degree, Master of Music Education, which totals 36 hours.
+The School of Music also offers a graduate degree, Master of Music Education which totals 36 hours.

 For more information:

 Music Education Faculty